jquery/jquery/CONTRIBUTING.md

 We're always looking for help [identifying bugs](#how-to-report-bugs), writing and reducing test cases, and improving documentation.
 And although new features are rare, anything passing our [guidelines](https://github.com/jquery/jquery/wiki/Adding-new-features) will be considered.

 More information on how to contribute to this and other jQuery organization projects is at [contribute.jquery.org](https://contribute.jquery.org), including a short guide with tips, tricks, and ideas on [getting started with open source](https://contribute.jquery.org/open-source/).
 Please review our [commit & pull request guide](https://contribute.jquery.org/commits-and-pull-requests/) and [style guides](https://contribute.jquery.org/style-guide/) for instructions on how to maintain a fork and submit patches.

-Before we can merge any pull request, we'll also need you to sign our [contributor license agreement](https://contribute.jquery.org/cla/).
+When opening a pull request, you'll be asked to sign our Contributor License Agreement.
+Both the Corporate and Individual agreements can be [previewed on GitHub](https://github.com/openjs-foundation/easycla).

 ## Questions and Discussion